 * smaller portions will be prepared where possible.
 Please note this is not available for all main courses or specials.

 All of our burgers are made in house using local ingredients.
-They come in a toasted sour dough bun with lettuce, tomato, relish, crispy onion rings and chips.
+They come in a toasted ciabatta bun with lettuce, tomato, relish, crispy onion rings and chips.

 All Littles Ones' meals come with a free small juice (still or fizzy)